 Those figures alone add up to over $69,000 and don’t include your Part B coinsurance for doctor visits and any Part B excess charges, which could easily run into the thousands of dollars.

 Plan G Value

 In recent years, we’ve noticed that Plan G often ends up being a better value annually than Plan F. People on Plan G pay only the Part B deductible on their own.
-The policy otherwise functions just like Plan F. However, premiums on Plan are often considerably lower, making it well worth it for you to pay the Part B deductible out-of-pocket.
+The policy otherwise functions just like Plan F. However, premiums on Plan G are considerably lower, making it worth it for you to pay the Part B deductible.

 It’s important to note, however, that the two most comprehensive plans, Plan C and Plan F, will be phased out in 2020.
 If you think you want that level of Medigap coverage, you need to purchase it before then.
 If you already have Plan C or Plan F when these plans are eliminated in 2020, you will be allowed to keep your coverage.

 Tips for Keeping Your Medigap Plan Costs Low